선형대수학

 Proof

-In Proposition 8, we could have started with \(U\subseteq W^\ast\) instead of \(U\subseteq V\).
-In this case we obtain the following proposition.
+In Proposition 8, we could instead start with \(U\subseteq W^\ast\) rather than \(U\subseteq V\).
+In that case we obtain the following proposition.

 Proposition 10 Let \(V,W\) be two \(\mathbb{K}\)-vector spaces, and let \(L:V\rightarrow W\) be a linear map and \(L^\ast:W^\ast\rightarrow V^\ast\) its dual.
 For any subspace \(U\subseteq W^\ast\) and its orthogonal complement \(U^\perp\),